Skill Demand Index

 Which roles need Digital Engagement most:

-Marketing positions drive 100% of demand.
-Skills commonly paired with Digital Engagement include Social Media Campaigns and Collaboration.
+Marketing positions drive 67% of demand.
+Other also frequently list Digital Engagement as a requirement.
+Skills commonly paired with Digital Engagement include Years of Marketing Experience and Budget Tracking and Vendor Management.

 Depth Level Distribution